garthmortensen/timeseries-compute/README.md

 A Python package for timeseries data processing and modeling using ARIMA and GARCH models with both univariate and bivariate capabilities.

+TODO: Add C4 diagrams for levels 2-4.

+TODO: Reformat README in accordance with other repos.

 ## Architecture and Design Decisions

 This package follows best development practices: